 Software-defined storage was considered a useful tool with regards to vendor lock-in within storage by 42% of those polled.
 With hyper-converged, the key concerns were lack of integration, lack of scale and price – the study recommends what it calls ‘hybrid-converged’ technology, which amounts to being able to deploy various storage options from a unified management plane.

 If you are looking for reliable and efficient solutions to enhance your business operations, Mindfire is the perfect partner for you.
 Contact us today to learn more about our services and how we can help you achieve your goals.
-Whether you need Cyber Security, Managed Security Services, Consulting Services, Cyber Risk Management Services, Cloud Services, Digital Services, or Digital Transformation, our team of experts is here to assist you every step of the way.
+Whether you need Cyber Security Services, Managed Security Services (MSS), Consulting Services, Cyber Risk Management Services, Cloud Services, Digital Services, or Digital Transformation, our team of experts is here to assist you every step of the way.
 Don't hesitate to get in touch with us and take your business to the next level with Mindfire.